CS257-S25/team-project-f/README.md

 ## Code Smell/Naming Issue 1: Repetitive Database Connection Logic

 - **Type of issue**: Code Smell – *Dispensables / Duplicate Code* and *Bloaters / Long Method*.
-The original `ProductionCode/datasource.py` file had many methods having the same logic to check and initiate the database connection (if self.connection is None: self.connect()) and contained embedded similar SQL execution logic.
+The original `ProductionCode/datasource.py` file had many methods having the same logic to check and initiate the database connection (if self.connection is None: self.connect()) and contained embedded similar SQL execution process.
 This repetitive code makes methods contain too many lines of code.
 - **Location**: `ProductionCode/datasource.py`, lines 34–54, `execute_query`
 - **What we did**:
   We introduced a new helper method, execute_query(), to centralize connection verification and SQL query execution.
 All data retrieval methods now delegate to this helper, allowing them to focus solely on defining SQL logic and getting results.